MicrosoftDocs/win32/desktop-src/Msi/product-productcode.md

 ---
-Description: The ProductCode property of the Product object returns the ProductCode GUID of the product. ms.assetid: f8edbaf3-1694-4049-8cbd-ded03bd5c336
+description: The ProductCode property of the Product object returns the ProductCode GUID of the product. ms.assetid: f8edbaf3-1694-4049-8cbd-ded03bd5c336
 title: Product.ProductCode property
 ms.topic: reference